xelathan/xelathan/README.md

 📱 Software Engineer with a specialization in Data Infrastructure and Full Stack Development

-🎓 Pursuing a B.S. at UC Davis and soon to be starting a M.S. in Computer Engineering at San Jose State University
+🎓 Pursuing a B.S. at UC Davis and graduating in March 2025

-🌱 Currently diving into Go for API development, Cloud Services, and ETL/ELT pipeline development
+🌱 Currently diving into Cloud Services, and Data Infrastructure development

 ⚽️ In my free time I like to play football and build mechanical keyboards

 💬 Feel free to reach out to me for any full stack development, data engineering, volunteering or consulting gigs

-📝 Here is my [Resume](https://www.dropbox.com/scl/fi/r9yp34qi1dijorkamqr8p/alex_tran_resume.pdf?rlkey=wt29ce46sbyovtl0cskxt8lxg&st=c6m100y0&dl=0) for reference
+📝 Here is my [Resume](https://www.dropbox.com/scl/fi/y8hs9wylg3xjf16ruqzkk/alex_tran_resume_.pdf?rlkey=c5kt74z36h4rmjyiwhquk11am&st=wbirfblj&dl=0) for reference

 ## 🛠️ Technical Skills